johnstennett24/CSE-210/README.md

-# CSE-210 - This is all the code that I wrote for my CSE 210 or progeramming with classes in c-sharp class.
+# CSE-210 - This is all the code that I wrote for my CSE 210 or programming with classes in c-sharp class.